jroberts2600/student-analysis-app/README.md

-# 🎓 Student Grades Analysis App
+# 🎓 Student Grades Analysis Streamlit App

-A Streamlit app for analyzing student grades with a FastAPI backend!
+This Streamlit application serves as the frontend for interacting with the FastAPI backend to analyze student grades.
+Users can input their queries and receive responses from the backend.

 ## Features